Last Updated on August 9, 2023

 Starting a worm bin is one of the best steps you can take in your gardening journey.
 It may not look like much, but a simple little worm bin is one of the driving forces of life and health on our homestead!
 When people ask how or why our garden is as lush and healthy as it is, I blame the worms.
-Vermicomposting (the term for composting with worms) is hands-down my favorite method of the three types of composting we utilize.
+Vermicomposting (the term for composting with worms) is hands-down my favorite method of the four types of compost we utilize.
 We have been vermicomposting for over 12 years now!

 Read along to learn more about vermicomposting, why it is so awesome, and how to create and maintain a super simple worm bin at home!
 Plus, there is also a demonstration video of setting up a worm bin waiting for all you visual learners at the end of the post.